Guns Up!

-Guns Up! (stylized as GUNS UP!) is a free-to-play action strategy game developed by San Diego Studio and Valkyrie Entertainment and published by Sony Computer Entertainment for the PlayStation 4.
+Guns Up! (stylized as GUNS UP!) was a free-to-play action strategy game developed by San Diego Studio and Valkyrie Entertainment and published by Sony Computer Entertainment for the PlayStation 4.
 It was originally released on December 5, 2015.
 A Windows port was later released on February 5, 2018, through Steam.
 A mobile port licensed by Sony for iOS and Android developed and published by NHN Bigfoot with Valkyrie's involvement was released on April 1, 2022.

 It received mixed reception from critics, who commended its accessibility but criticized its lack of complexity and microtransactions.

 Online services for the game was planned to be terminated on April 14, 2023, rendering the game unplayable; however, due to overwhelming support from the gaming community, the shutdown was postponed until December 14, 2023.
 The mobile port was not affected.

 Gameplay

 The game tasks players with creating an impenetrable base and an army to attack the bases of other players.
 The player must use munitions, the in-game currency, to do this, which is earned by attacking other players' bases.
 The multiplayer is asynchronous in that players cannot defend their bases, only direct their troops in capturing other bases.
 The player can randomly unlock special attacks on the field and from support cards.

 There is the option to spend real currency to buy in-game gold, which can unlock special soldiers much faster, as well as customize the player's army and soldiers.

 In battle, the player loses if their transport truck is destroyed.